The Kardashians on Hulu returned for its second season on Thursday, September 22, and the famous sisters have a lot on their plates this time around.

-Along with streaming on Hulu, The Kardashians will be available to watch on Disney+.
+Along with streaming on Hulu, The Kardashians will be available on Disney+.

 What will 'The Kardashians' on Hulu be about?

-Like their E! series before, the show will chronicle the daily lives of the world's most famous family.
-And there's plenty to unpack: budding romances, difficult divorces, messy dramas and more.
 We've got the public nightmare of Kanye harassing Kim, the fact that Kourtney Kardashian and Travis Barker are engaged and, of course, Kylie and Travis' relationship timeline, given that their new little one has just arrived.
 (What is Kylie Jenner's son's name?
 We still don't know.)